MatthewHiggins2017/Primed_Inclusivity/README.md

 **Summary**

-PrimedInclusivity is a python-based programmable framework, enabling researchers to detect and gauge the impact of primer binding site heterogeneity on NAAT-based assay performance.
+Primed Inclusivity is a python-based programmable framework, enabling researchers to detect and gauge the impact of primer binding site heterogeneity on NAAT-based assay performance.

 -----------------------
 **Installation**